DinoChiesa/apigee-scanner/README.md

 Scanners:
-  --policyname ARG   flags each revision with a policy with a name that matches a pattern --policytype ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc ARG    proxy description matching a particular regex --proxyname ARG    proxy name matching a regex --targettype ARG   proxy with a specified target type (hosted, http, local, script, none)
+  --policyname ARG   flags each revision with a policy with a name that matches a pattern --policytype ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --policyunattached flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc ARG    proxy description matching a particular regex --proxyname ARG    proxy name matching a regex --targettype ARG   proxy with a specified target type (hosted, http, local, script, none)